Download our Petland App today for information on your local Petland's Available Pets and Pet Supplies. All at the tips of your fingers!

 At Petland Chillicothe we have a wide variety of Freshwater and Marine fish available.
 We have all the supplies you need to set up and maintain a new tank and the expertise of knowledgeable fish counselors to guide you every step of the way.

-Petland of Chillicothe, OH offers valuable information on caring for your fish and choosing a fish that is right for you.
+Petland Chillicothe offers valuable information on caring for your fish and choosing a fish that is right for you.
 We offer all the products you will need to meet your fish’s four basic needs.

 Filter Material – Replaceable filter cartridges help keep the tank clean and remove particles from the water.
 Change as recommended by manufacturer.

 Net – To catch adult and baby fish with least harm to fish.

 Algae Scraper – Best and safest way to clean aquarium glass – do not use pot scrubbers as they are too abrasive.
 Use the appropriate pad for your aquarium material (glass or plastic).

 Test Kits – Monitor water quality parameters, ammonia and alkali

 Aquarium – The larger the tank, the better the overall environment for the fish and the easier it is to keep and maintain.

 Hood/Light – A hood will keep the fish in the aquarium and a light will illuminate the fish and plants for enhanced growth and enjoyment.
 Fluorescent lighting is the best.

 Canopy – Hides cords and makes presentation clean and uncluttered.